Kareem-Yahia/SPI_Full_UVM_With_2_Envs-Assertion_Based/README.md

-he UVM project will include creating 2 full UVM environments for the Dual-port RAM and the SPI slave wrapper.
+The UVM project will include creating 2 full UVM environments for the Dual-port RAM and the SPI slave wrapper.